 University – it’s an interesting time in your life, and a very big decision that is sprung on you far too early in your career.
 How do you know you’re choosing the right subject?
 Is it the right choice for you?
 What about all the debt?
 What if you change your mind?
 What if you don’t end up using your degree?

-There are just SO many things to consider before going to university, and once you graduate – so I thought I’d share my experience and what I’m up to now.
+There are just SO many things to consider before going to university, and once you graduate – so I thought I’d share my experience, my career since finishing university and what I’m up to now.